 Jidoka means "automation with a human touch" (sometimes called "autonomation").
+It is a practive that provides machines and operators the ability to detect when an abnormality in the process has occurred.
 In a manufacturing facility, this might mean a group of machines perform a task automatically, but one person oversees them.
 This is beneficial because rather than having one machine operated by one operator, people can be freed up for other tasks.

 These days, machines are built with the capacity to identify problems and stop when something goes wrong.
 We have Jidoka to thank for that.
 This concept originated with an automatic loom invented by Sakichi Toyoda in the late 19th century.
 Toyoda’s machine would stop when a thread broke.
 When the machine stopped, a person would step in and work to find the root cause of the problem.
 Jidoka was adopted by Toyota, and is one of the pillars of the Toyota Production System.
 TPS is the model from which many successful American companies have built their manufacturing systems, and is known as Lean Manufacturing (Lean for short).